grantsrb/rep_divergence/README.md

 ```
 git clone git@github.com:grantsrb/rep_divergence.git
 cd rep_divergence
+pip install -r requirements.txt
 pip install -e .
 ```

+## Figure replication
+The code to replicate the main results in the paper are located in the `divergence` folder.
+The majority of the analyses are in jupyter notebooks.

 ## Citation
 If you use this repository, you can cite the paper: